jaredramirez/elm-parser/README.md

     )
 ```

-In the `run2` example, you are givin the `state` of the parser at the moment of failure and the `Problem` with the parse operatin.
-It's up to you to take action in the event of a failure.
+In the `run2` example, you are givin the `state` of the parser at the moment of failure and the `Problem` with the parse operation.

-You can look all the possible types of `Problem`'s [here](https://github.com/jaredramirez/elm-parser/blob/master/src/Parser.elm#L66)
+You can look all the possible types of `Problem`'s [here](https://github.com/jaredramirez/elm-parser/blob/master/src/Parser.elm#L66).

 ## Other notes